 Install the New Shutters

-Installing Vinyl Siding: Vinyl siding expands and contracts with the weather.
+Installing on Vinyl Siding: Vinyl siding expands and contracts with the weather.
 To avoid warping, don’t attach the shutters tightly.
 Also, drill the hole in the siding 1/4 inch larger than the fastener.

 Attaching to Masonry: You’ll need a masonry bit and masonry wall anchors or suitable spikes (if provided with shutters).
 Drill and attach to the mortar, not to the brick.